-- medical graduate accepted into a RACP Divisional Training Program
+- be a medical graduate accepted into an RACP Divisional Training Program

-Note: For medical graduates, the awarding of the Scholarship is dependent upon their acceptance into a RACP Training Program.
+Note: For medical graduates, the awarding of a Scholarship is conditional to acceptance into an RACP Training Program

-- Applications will be reviewed by an Award Review Panel that is comprised of cultural representatives and relevant Division, Faculty, Chapter and training representatives of the College.
+Applications will be reviewed by an Award Review Panel that consists of an identified panel member, and RACP panel members from within our Division, Faculty, Chapter and training representatives of the College.

 i Options for providing proof of Indigenous heritage: